-Distance:: Canceled this Year: 20 miles consisting of a big loop on, above, and around Turquoise Lake.
+Distance:: 20 miles consisting of a big loop on, above, and around Turquoise Lake.
 Over 2700' of climbing with a high point of 11,370'.
 The trails are usually semi-packed, and the views are great.
 This event is not for the meek or inexperienced.
 It can be one of the most difficult winter events known.
 Required gear: You must start the 20 miler with at least 20 oz. of fluid and 200 cal. of food!

 Comments:: The Ouray Ice Festival is the ice climbing community’s favorite gathering of top competitors, climbing and local companies, spectators and good times.